One Port Street

-One Port Street is a high-rise residential building under construction in Manchester, England.
+One Port Street is a high-rise residential building in Manchester, England.
 Located on the edge of the city's Northern Quarter, it comprises a 100 m, 33-storey tower fronting on to Port Street, an 11-storey block facing Great Ancoats Street, as well as 9-storey and 7-storey elements.
 It was designed by SimpsonHaugh architects.

-As of September 2025, One Port Street is the 26th-tallest building in Greater Manchester.
+As of June 2026, it is the 29th-tallest building in Greater Manchester.

 History

 Planning

 The planning application was originally submitted to Manchester City Council in January 2022 for a slightly taller part-34, part-11, part-9 and part-7 storey residential building comprising a total of 485 dwellings.

-Following two refusals by the city council's planning committee in May and June 2022 due to its proposed height, the tower was reduced from 34 storeys to 33.
+Following two refusals by the council's planning committee in May and June 2022 due to its proposed height, the tower was reduced from 34 storeys to 33.
 Planning approval was subsequently obtained in July 2022.
 A non material amendment was submitted to Manchester City Council in January 2023 for internal design changes and a slightly decreased total of 477 dwellings.
 It was approved the same month.

 Construction

-Construction of the building commenced in January 2023 and it was topped out in November 2024.
-The development was initially planned to be finished in 2025, though is expected to be completed in February 2026.
+Construction of the building commenced in January 2023, and it was topped out in November 2024.
+The development was initially planned to be finished in 2025, though completed in February 2026.